Introduction

 The Web Platform is the combination of technology standards defined by organizations such as the W3C, the WHATWG, and others as implemented by Web Browsers.

-All Web-interoperable Runtimes conforming to this specification SHALL implement each of the following Web Platform APIs in accordance with their normative requirements except where modified here.
-Where any conforming runtime environment chooses (either by necessity or otherwise) to diverge from a normative requirement of the specification, clear explanations of such divergence MUST be made clearly and readily available in the documentation.
+All Web-interoperable Runtimes conforming to this specification shall implement each of the following Web Platform APIs.
+These should be implemented in accordance with their normative requirements except where modified here.
+Where any conforming runtime environment chooses (either by necessity or otherwise) to diverge from a normative requirement of the specification, clear explanations of such divergence shall be made clearly and readily available in the documentation.

 -